bimdata/documentation/src/viewer/customize_the_ui.md

 bimdataViewer.mount("#app"); // 'app' is the id of an existing element.
 ```

-The mount methode take an optional second argument: the [`layout`](#layout).
+The mount method take an optional second argument: the [`layout`](#layout).
 The [`layout`](#layout) is the configuration of the windows displayed at startup.
 The default value is "3d", which is the name of a window registered by default.
 The "3d" window includes many BIMData plugins like "viewer3d", "section", "projection", "structure-properties"...

 ## Layout